shuzhao-li-lab/asari/README.md

 A template YAML file can be found at `test/parameters.yaml`.

 When the above methods overlap, command line arguments take priority.
-That is, commandline overwrites `xyz.yaml`, which overwrites default asari parameters in `defaul_parameters.py`.
+That is, commandline overwrites `xyz.yaml`, which overwrites default asari parameters in `default_parameters.py`.

+The GC workflow requires, in addition to passing `--workflow GC` to the process command, also an appropirately formatted `--retention_index_standards` file which is in .csv.
+Examples are provided in the db folder.
+You can also specify which database to use by passing `--GC_Database <path_to_msp>` or `--GC_Databse <database_name>` where `<database_name>` is one of the supported libraries in `/db/gcms_libraries.json`.
+By default, MoNA GC-MS is used.

 Algorithms
 ==========